 Cluster analysis uses many different types of clustering techniques/algorithms to figure out the final outcome.
 It is different than data processing but can be considered as a step depending on its use.
 Cluster techniques/algorithms can be classified based on their separating cluster model.
 In this overview, we are going to look at some of the prominent examples of cluster analysis.

 - Connectivity-based clustering aka hierarchical clustering: Hierarchical clustering is based on the concept of objects being related to their nearby entities then those are far away.
 The algorithm connects objects to form clusters purely based on distance relationships.
 A cluster can be defined based by a maximum distance.
 By this, different clusters will be formed based on different distances.
 This will produce a series of hierarchical clusters based on data distance which we can represent through a dendrogram.
+In a dendrogram, distance is marked by the y-axis and x-axis has objects placed.
+This arrangement prevents mixing of clusters.

 - Centroid-based clustering: In centroid-based clustering, data groups are represented by a centra vector point, which may or may not be a part of a data group.
 When these numbers of clusters are fixed to k, it gives a formal definition of an optimization problem.
 After finding the cluster centers, you can assign the objects to the nearest data group and so on.
 This will create a centroid-based clustering graph.